viraj-khatavkar/hawkeye/README.md

 to the `aliases` array.

+## Create Migration

+Now generate the Hawkeye migration:

+`php artisan hawkeye:migration`

+It will generate the `<timestamp>_hawkeye_setup_tables.php` migration.
+You may now run it with the artisan migrate command:

+`php artisan migrate`
+After the migration, one new table will be present:

+`hawkeye` — stores file records and its meta data

 ## Configuration

 You need to publish the configuration for this package to further customize the storage path of files.